Jani0601/-FLASHING-OF-LEDS-WITH-LPC-1768/README.md

-# FLASHING-OF-LEDS-WITH-LPC-1768
+# FLASHING-OF-LEDS-WITH-LPC-1768 and Arduino

 # AIM:
-   To interface and toggle the led with ARM LPC 1768 microprocessor
+   To interface and toggle the led with ARM LPC 1768 microprocessor and Arduino

 # COMPONENTS REQUIRED:
 ##  HARDWARE:
 ARM LPC1768

 LED

+ARDUINO BOARD
 ## SOFTWARE:
 KEIL MICRO VISION 4.0 IDE

+ARDUINO IDE

 # PROCEDURE:
 ⮚	Open the Keil software and select the New uvision project from Project Menu as shown below.